skienzmatishun/rippreport/content/p/read-the-comments/index.md

 summary: Senior law enforcement leadership protected high-ranking officers involved in illicit affairs while suppressing evidence in wrongful conviction cases.
 Sworn affidavits and suppressed coroner reports reveal how prosecutors and sheriffs colluded to put an innocent man behind bars for decades.
-Examine the evidence to see how corrupt leaders broke their moral mandate by choosing personal loyalty over public integrity.
+We examine the evidence to see how corrupt leaders broke their moral mandate by choosing personal loyalty over public integrity.
 ---